-- valuable visibility on progress, - ongoing impetus to implementation of the Executive's Action Plan, and - valuable visibility on the relevant measures of the Government of Ireland and the Government of the UK.
+- valuable visibility on progress, - ongoing impetus to implementation of the Executive's Action Plan (EAP), and - valuable visibility on the relevant measures of the Government of Ireland and the Government of the UK.

-The Commission engaged regularly throughout the year with representatives of Northern Ireland Departments and other statutory agencies tasked with implementing the Executive Action Plan.
+The Commission engaged regularly throughout the year with representatives of Northern Ireland Civil Service Departments and other statutory agencies tasked with implementing the EAP.
 Routine reporting mechanisms are in place.
-The Commission met with community and civic society organisations and with stakeholders who have taken part in, or been impacted by, actions which have been implemented.
-The Commission also met with representatives of the UK and Irish Governments.
+The Commission also received updates during the year from the UK and Irish Governments on implementation of relevant EAP measures.
+In addition, there was regular engagement with community and civic society organisations and with stakeholders who have taken part in, or been impacted by, EAP measures.
+The Commission's analysis of implementation of relevant measures was set out in Section C of its Report on progress towards ending paramilitary activity which was published in October 2018.